The White Cat's Revenge as Plotted from the Dragon King's Lap: Dragon King Nation

 An initially eighteen-year-old Japanese girl and the main protagonist of the series.
 She has her mother's platinum-blonde hair and eyes the color of lapis lazuli, which are the source of her first name.
 Despite her sufferings throughout her early life due to her childhood "friend"/nemesis Asahi, she has grown into a kind, modest and self-sufficient young woman, although her social isolation has made her somewhat clueless about interpersonal relationships, and she often moves to help others without properly thinking things through.
 Her aura as a Beloved Child is so potent that it even attracts several Supreme Spirits to her side, making her the strongest Beloved Child known in the series.
 She also ensures the spirits' loyalty by treating them as friends, not as servants.

 After making her way to the Dragon King Nation, Ruri catches the eye and heart of the current Dragon King, Jade, and later becomes his wife and queen of the Dragon King Nation.
 Owing to a bracelet gifted to her by the Supreme Spirit of Time, she is able to shapeshift into the form of a small white cat, which she continues to use as a disguise or to act as a stress reliever for Jade.
-At the end of the series, she gives birth to their first son Citrine, a full-blooded dragon and Beloved Child.
+By the novel series' eighth volume, she gives birth to their first son Citrine, a full-blooded dragon and Beloved Child.